All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Facial fat is distributed in specific compartments, including the malar (cheek) fat pads, buccal fat, temple fat, and periorbital (around the eye) fat.
 These fat deposits create the smooth, full look associated with youth.

 When you lose weight on Ozempic, your body metabolizes fat from all areas, including the face.
-You cannot target where your body loses fat.
+You can't target where your body loses fat.
 As facial fat diminishes, the skin draped over the underlying bone structure becomes more loose, revealing:

 • Sunken cheeks and temple hollowing